-- Semi-aquatic plant from the mustard and turnip family.
+- Semi-aquatic plant (Nasturtium officinale) from the mustard and turnip family.
 Mainly grown in Northern France: Ile-de France and Normandy.
+Watercress thrives in cool flowing streams, where it grows submerged, floating on the water, or spread over mud surfaces.

-- Peppery (even slightly cheesy when cooked) flavours are great served raw in salads and with cheese before dessert.
-When cooked, most popular in France prepared in watercress Soup (soupe au cresson);
+- What can I do with a lot of watercress?
+Great served raw in salads and with cheese before dessert.
+Most popular in France cooked, prepared in watercress Soup (soupe au cresson).
+The beauty of soup, is it freezes well;

 - 2 varieties in France: Le cresson d’alénois (eaten when young) and le cresson de fontaine (bigger leaves and more spicy/peppery);